dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 The "s" should be unpredictable, but it is perfectly acceptable to generate both "r" and "s" uniquely each time.
-Because each of them is 128-bit, pseudo-randomly generating them (see Section 2.6) is also acceptable.
+Because each of them is 128-bit, pseudo-randomly generating them (see "Generating the Poly1305 key using ChaCha20") is also acceptable.

 The inputs to Poly1305 are: